Publication Policy

 - Openness and clarity: Share data, materials, tools, and findings to the extent permitted by law and ethics; be receptive to critique and new ideas.

 - Integrity and truthfulness: Do not fabricate, falsify, misappropriate, or misrepresent data or results.
-Report methods, procedures, and outcomes accurately.
+Report methods, procedures, and outcomes accurately, and avoid misleading colleagues, sponsors, or the public.
+Any misuse of research constitutes a breach of scientific ethics.

-- Intellectual property: Respect IP rights and cite contributors appropriately.
+- Intellectual property: Respect patents, copyrights, and other IP rights.
+Do not use others’ data, methods, or results without authorization, and cite contributors appropriately.

-- Consistency and rigor: Check the work carefully to minimize errors.
+- Consistency and rigor: Ensure internal consistency across the research process; scrutinize the work carefully to minimize errors and omissions.

-- Social responsibility: Refrain from research that could harm society.
+- Social responsibility: Refrain from research that foreseeably causes social harm.

-- Animal welfare: Treat animals with care; avoid poorly designed or unnecessary experiments.
+- Animal welfare: Treat animals with care and respect.
+Avoid poorly designed or unnecessary animal experiments.

 Plagiarism & Similarity Check Policy